-I recently spent a couple of years working for the EU in Brussels, where amid the 24 working languages English is increasingly dominant.
+I recently spent a couple of years working for the EU in Brussels.
+Amid the 24 working languages spoken there, English is increasingly dominant.

 Older generations – particularly those native in Romance languages – may favour French, but young people have grown up with English as the background noise and, anecdotally, seem to prefer it as the default.

 I arrived in Belgium with a cosy sense of smugness about all this.
-While lagging hilariously behind my Euro-brethren in all kinds of ways, I was English and therefore surely counted as some kind of authority on Europe’s common language.
+While lagging hilariously behind my Euro-brethren in all kinds of ways, I was English.
+This surely made me some kind of authority on Europe’s common language.
 It was a nice thought.

-So when co-workers made little mistakes, I would benevolently correct them: a ‘delay’ was not a deadline or a time-frame (from the the French delai), and the the opposite of sweet food was savoury, not ‘salty’.
-My colleagues would complement me on this dazzling ability to speak my native language (like what a 5 year old can do), and all would be well with the world.
+So when co-workers made little mistakes, I would benevolently correct them: a ‘delay’ was not a deadline or a time-frame (from the the French delai), and the opposite of sweet food was savoury, not ‘salty’.
+My colleagues would compliment me on my dazzling ability to speak my native language (like what a 5 year old can do), and all would be well with the world.

 Except, of course, that everyone was getting on just fine without correction.
-So long as the language served its main purpose – getting the point across – any ‘mistakes’ are simply absorbed as the new norm, a way of melding English to its fresh purpose as the lingua franca.
+So long as the language served its main purpose – getting the point across – any ‘mistakes’ are simply absorbed as the new norm.
+They were a way of melding English to its fresh purpose as the lingua franca.

-From its use across the continent a new English dialect – European English – has emerged.
-It’s particularly pronounced and unique in the world of the government institutions, but is also a general feature of life across Europe.
+From its use across the continent, a new English dialect – European English – has emerged.
+It’s particularly pronounced in government institutions, but it’s also a feature of life across Europe.

 The number of native anglophones in Europe is eclipsed by speakers of European English.
-There really is no stopping it as it plugs the gap Esperanto once tried to fill of letting Europe talk amongst itself.
+There is no stopping this new language as it plugs the gap Esperanto once tried to fill of letting Europe talk amongst itself.

 And football is no exception.
 From being the lingua franca in the Albanian squad to serving as back-up for clubs across the continent, English is everywhere.
 And this English doesn’t need to conform to British, American or other existing dialects to get the job done.
 A European version will do just nicely.